 It's important to recognize that love does not replace God's law but encompasses it.
 In fact Jeremiah and Ezekiel both predict that God will gather His people scattered abroad and make a new and everlasting covenant with them in which no one will have to teach another about God, for His law will be written on each individual's heart:

-2. Not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was an husband unto them, saith the LORD:
+- not like the covenant that I made with their fathers on the day when I took them by the hand to bring them out of the land of Egypt, my covenant that they broke, though I was their husband, declares the Lord.

-3. But this shall be the covenant that I will make with the house of Israel; After those days, saith the LORD, I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people.
+- But this is the covenant that I will make with the house of Israel after those days, declares the Lord: I will put my law within them, and I will write it on their hearts.
+And I will be their God, and they shall be my people.

-4. And I will give them one heart, and I will put a new spirit within you; and I will take the stony heart out of their flesh, and will give them an heart of flesh:
+- And I will give them one heart, and a new spirit I will put within them.
+I will remove the heart of stone from their flesh and give them a heart of flesh,

-5. That they may walk in my statutes, and keep mine ordinances, and do them: and they shall be my people, and I will be their God.
+- that they may walk in my statutes and keep my rules and obey them.
+And they shall be my people, and I will be their God.

-1. And I will bring you out from the people, and will gather you out of the countries wherein ye are scattered, with a mighty hand, and with a stretched out arm, and with fury poured out.
+- I will bring you out from the peoples and gather you out of the countries where you are scattered, with a mighty hand and an outstretched arm, and with wrath poured out.

-2. And I will bring you into the wilderness of the people, and there will I plead with you face to face.
+- And I will bring you into the wilderness of the peoples, and there I will enter into judgment with you face to face.

-3. Like as I pleaded with your fathers in the wilderness of the land of Egypt, so will I plead with you, saith the Lord GOD.
+- As I entered into judgment with your fathers in the wilderness of the land of Egypt, so I will enter into judgment with you, declares the Lord God.

-4. And I will cause you to pass under the rod, and I will bring you into the bond of the covenant:
+- I will make you pass under the rod, and I will bring you into the bond of the covenant.

-5. And I will purge out from among you the rebels, and them that transgress against me: I will bring them forth out of the country where they sojourn, and they shall not enter into the land of Israel: and ye shall know that I am the LORD.
+- I will purge out the rebels from among you, and those who transgress against me.
+I will bring them out of the land where they sojourn, but they shall not enter the land of Israel.
+Then you will know that I am the Lord.

 So will Jews and Christians unite before the return of Christ?
 There is a resounding yes within a movement that has started known as Two-House, refering to Judah and Ephraim, the Two Houses of Israel who are most prominently found in Ezekiel and Jeremiah:

-2. And join them one to another into one stick; and they shall become one in thine hand.
+- And join them one to another into one stick, that they may become one in your hand.

-4. Say unto them, Thus saith the Lord GOD; Behold, I will take the stick of Joseph, which is in the hand of Ephraim, and the tribes of Israel his fellows, and will put them with him, even with the stick of Judah, and make them one stick, and they shall be one in mine hand.
+- say to them, Thus says the Lord God: Behold, I am about to take the stick of Joseph (that is in the hand of Ephraim) and the tribes of Israel associated with him.
+And I will join with it the stick of Judah, and make them one stick, that they may be one in my hand.

-6. And say unto them, Thus saith the Lord GOD; Behold, I will take the children of Israel from among the heathen, whither they be gone, and will gather them on every side, and bring them into their own land:
+- then say to them, Thus says the Lord God: Behold, I will take the people of Israel from the nations among which they have gone, and will gather them from all around, and bring them to their own land.

-7. And I will make them one nation in the land upon the mountains of Israel; and one king shall be king to them all: and they shall be no more two nations, neither shall they be divided into two kingdoms any more at all:
+- And I will make them one nation in the land, on the mountains of Israel.
+And one king shall be king over them all, and they shall be no longer two nations, and no longer divided into two kingdoms.

-8. Neither shall they defile themselves any more with their idols, nor with their detestable things, nor with any of their transgressions: but I will save them out of all their dwellingplaces, wherein they have sinned, and will cleanse them: so shall they be my people, and I will be their God.
+- They shall not defile themselves anymore with their idols and their detestable things, or with any of their transgressions.
+But I will save them from all the backslidings in which they have sinned, and will cleanse them; and they shall be my people, and I will be their God.

-9. And David my servant shall be king over them; and they all shall have one shepherd: they shall also walk in my judgments, and observe my statutes, and do them.
+- "My servant David shall be king over them, and they shall all have one shepherd.
+They shall walk in my rules and be careful to obey my statutes.

-10. And they shall dwell in the land that I have given unto Jacob my servant, wherein your fathers have dwelt; and they shall dwell therein, even they, and their children, and their children's children for ever: and my servant David shall be their prince for ever.
+- They shall dwell in the land that I gave to my servant Jacob, where your fathers lived.
+They and their children and their children's children shall dwell there forever, and David my servant shall be their prince forever.

-11. Moreover I will make a covenant of peace with them; it shall be an everlasting covenant with them: and I will place them, and multiply them, and will set my sanctuary in the midst of them for evermore.
+- I will make a covenant of peace with them.
+It shall be an everlasting covenant with them.
+And I will set them in their land and multiply them, and will set my sanctuary in their midst forevermore.

-12. My tabernacle also shall be with them: yea, I will be their God, and they shall be my people.
+- My dwelling place shall be with them, and I will be their God, and they shall be my people.

 Again we see that the two Houses of Israel, which were scattered abroad, will be united to become one under one shepherd.
 That shepherd is none other than Christ Jesus, and the servant David is commonly agreed to be an allusion to the same.